Chennai Snake Park

-The Chennai Snake Park, officially the Chennai Snake Park Trust, is a not-for-profit NGO constituted in 1972 by herpetologist Romulus Whitaker and is India's first reptile park.
+The Chennai Snake Park, officially the Chennai Snake Park Trust, is a not-for-profit non-governmental organization constituted in 1972 by herpetologist Romulus Whitaker and is India's first reptile park.
 Also known as the Guindy Snake Park, it is located next to the Children's Park in the Guindy National Park campus.
 Located on the former home of the Madras Crocodile Bank Trust, the park is home to a wide range of snakes such as adders, pythons, vipers, cobras and other reptiles.
 The park gained statutory recognition as a medium zoo from the Central Zoo Authority in 1995.

 History

 The park, formerly known as the Madras Snake Park Trust (MSPT), was established by the American-born naturalised Indian herpetologist Romulus Whitaker, who is no longer associated with the Trust.
-Before coming to India in 1967, Romulus Whitaker had worked with the Miami Serpentarium at Florida, United States.
+Before returning to India in 1967, Romulus Whitaker had worked with the Miami Serpentarium at Florida, United States.
 On his arrival to India, he established a small snake park at Selaiyur village, a suburb of Chennai.
 In 1972, he obtained a piece of land in Guindy on lease from the Forest Department of the Government of Tamil Nadu and, with the help of a group of naturalists from Chennai, set up a bigger park and soon constituted a trust to manage its affairs.
 The Board of Trustees consisted of Doris N. Chattopadhyaya, Harry Miller, M. V. Rajendran, S. Meenakshisundaram, M. Krishnan, Romulus Whitaker and A. N. Jagannatha Rao.
 In 1976 and 1988, ex officio trustees from various government institutions were added to the board.
 Mr. Romulus Whitaker is no longer associated with the Trust The park underwent various renovation after 1994, including an aquarium for sea snakes and turtles and restoration of enclosures and additional facilities.

 In 1997, the park was renamed as the Chennai Snake Park, following the renaming of the city of Madras in 1996.